 What women think about midwives performing an examination previously conducted by doctors is important, as it may have implications for the level of respect afforded to their relationship and the perceived value women have of the midwifery profession.
-However, how fellow paediatricians and midwifery colleagues feel is equally as important.
-Taking into consideration the findings of the study by Bloomfield et al (2003), it is possible that midwifery practitioners may have higher than required expectations of what is necessary during the examination.
-This could be as a consequence of an inherent need to prove themselves in the professional arena; requiring affirmation of worthiness which some may think can only be conferred by over-performing.
-If this is so and midwives are too critical of their skills, it may impact on their belief of self-efficacy and resultant satisfaction in the role; factors which would influence whether they practice NIPE or not.
+However, how fellow paediatricians and midwifery colleagues feel is equally important.

+Taking into consideration the findings of the study by Bloomfield et al (2003), it is possible that midwifery practitioners may have unrealistically high expectations of what is necessary during the examination.
+This could be the consequence of an inherent need to prove themselves in the professional arena, having a need for affirmation of their worthiness, which some may think can only be conferred by them over-performing.
+If this is so and midwives are too self-critical, it may impact on their belief in themselves and resultant satisfaction in the role, factors which would influence whether they practise NIPE or not.